alexeilebedev/openacr/txt/acr.md

 ```
 inline-command: echo 'dev.t t:hhh' | acr -insert -trunc -write
+acr.delete  dev.t  t:ggg  val:3   val2:4   comment:""
 acr.insert  dev.t  t:hhh  val:0   val2:0   comment:""
 report.acr  ***
 ```

 ### Generating Shell Scripts

-Finally, the `-cmd` option produces an executable shell script which can be piped to `sh`.
+The `-cmd` option produces an executable shell script which can be piped to `bash`.
 For each record in the final selection, acr outputs variable assignment statements, giving the shell script access to the values of all field attributes, the fldfuncs, the tuple itsef (`acr_tuple`) the type tag (`acr_head`) and the rowid (`acr_rowid`).
 The script can then use whatever